RAF officer ranks: Sleeve ranks

 The ranks worn on the sleeve are common to all RAF uniform variants incorporating the Jacket.
 The centre of the rank (measured from the bottom of the lowest braid to the top of the highest) should be 3+3/4 in from the cuff and each row of braiding should have a space of 1/8 in from other rows.
 The thinnest braid, as found on the pilot officer's rank (and in the middle of the squadron leader's rank), is 1/4 in; the flying officer's braid common to all the ranks except air commodore and pilot officer, is 1/2 in, and the thickest braid, as found on all air officer ranks, is 2 in.

 Shoulder boards

-Shoulder boards (as shown) are worn by officers of general rank equivalent (air commodore and above).
+Shoulder boards (as shown) are worn by officers of air rank (air commodore and above).
 Officers entitled to wear aiguillettes or the Royal Cypher, AVMs and above, the Director of Nursing Services, and those officers assigned to certain one-star posts, wear plain blue shoulder boards when in No 1 Service Dress.
 AVMs and above and those officers assigned to the one-star posts of commandant RAFC Cranwell, Air Officer Wales and Air Officer Scotland wear distinctive unranked ceremonial shoulder boards when in No 1A (ceremonial day) dress.
 If these officers wear a greatcoat, gold ranked shoulder straps in Crombie material are used.
-Officers of the rank of marshal of the Royal Air Force have a distinctive set of shoulder boards with greater decoration.
+Marshals of the Royal Air Force have a distinctive set of shoulder boards which show the air officer's eagle and wreath, two crossed marshal's batons and the Royal Crown.